 Lower your coverage limits

-We always recommend purchasing enough insurance to cover you for potential liabilities and also damage to your own car.
-That's why we recommend a full coverage policy, which covers the cost of damage or injury to others for which you're liable and also the cost of damage to your own vehicle.
+It's a good idea to purchase enough insurance to cover you for potential liabilities and also damage to your own car.
+That's why we recommend a full-coverage policy, which covers the cost of damage or injury to others for which you're liable and also the cost of damage to your own vehicle.

-We collected quotes in the 10 most populous states in the country and across thousands of their zip codes.
-For our sample driver, we used 20-year-old males and females driving a 2015 Honda Civic EX.
+We collected quotes in nine of the most populous states in the country and across thousands of ZIP codes.
+For our sample driver, we used 20-year-old men and women driving a 2015 Honda Civic EX.
 All factors affecting rates, except those discussed in this study, were kept consistent to make a fair comparison.

 |Bodily liability||$50,000 per person/ $100,000 per accident|